Vancouver, Toronto, Calgary among world’s 5 most ‘liveable’ cities

 Australia's Adelaide is in a tie with Calgary for fifth spot, followed by Perth, which is ranked No. 7 by the EIU, part of the group related to The Economist magazine.

+The only other Canadian city on the full list, Montreal, ranked No. 12.

-When you add up the overall scores of the individual cities, or take the average, Canada edges out Australia by a hair.
+When you add up the overall scores of the individual cities in the top five, or take the average, Canada edges out Australia by a hair.
 (Which doesn't really mean anything because it's the individual city that matters, but I'm big on bragging rights.)

 Canada, of course, is often compared with Australia because of their resource-based economies, which also means their currencies frequently move in lockstep.